USS Mack: Collision at sea

 While standing by for escort duty at San Fernando, 10 January 1946, Mack answering a distress call from FS-74, proceeded through heavy weather to the disabled ship's position.
 In the course of passing much needed food and water to the crew of FS-74, the two ships collided, causing damage to Mack's bow (11 January).
 Mack returned to San Fernando and escorted the waiting ships to Subic Bay, remaining at Subic for three weeks undergoing repairs and holding drills.

 Operations in the China area

-Departing Subic Bay 11 February, Mack joined Escort Division 33 and set course for Tsingtao, China, where the U.S. 7th Fleet was lending support to the U.S.-China policy; standing by to protect, if necessary, American interests during the fighting between the Nationalist forces and the Communists.
+Departing Subic Bay 11 February, Mack joined Escort Division 33 and set course for Qingdao, China, where the U.S. 7th Fleet was lending support to the U.S.-China policy; standing by to protect, if necessary, American interests during the fighting between the Nationalist forces and the Communists.
 Arriving on 20 February, Mack took part in training exercises off the China coast and made brief trips to Shanghai and Taku before departing Chinese waters on 15 April, for Okinawa to take on naval passengers en route to the United States.

 Arriving at San Pedro, Los Angeles on 11 May 1946 Mack debarked her passengers, unloaded her ammunition and began undergoing a period of inactivation and preservation.